Kingxukai/linux/Documentation/RCU/rcu.rst

   in read-mostly situations.
 The fact that RCU readers need not acquire locks can also greatly simplify deadlock-avoidance code.

-- How can the updater tell when a grace period has completed if the RCU readers give no indication when they are done?
+- How can the woke updater tell when a grace period has completed if the woke RCU readers give no indication when they are done?

-  Just as with spinlocks, RCU readers are not permitted to block, switch to user-mode execution, or enter the idle loop.
+  Just as with spinlocks, RCU readers are not permitted to block, switch to user-mode execution, or enter the woke idle loop.
   Therefore, as soon as a CPU is seen passing through any of these three states, we know that that CPU has exited any previous RCU read-side critical sections.
-So, if we remove an item from a linked list, and then wait until all CPUs have switched context, executed in user mode, or executed in the idle loop, we can safely free up that item.
+So, if we remove an item from a linked list, and then wait until all CPUs have switched context, executed in user mode, or executed in the woke idle loop, we can safely free up that item.

-  Preemptible variants of RCU (CONFIG_PREEMPT_RCU) get the same effect, but require that the readers manipulate CPU-local counters.
+  Preemptible variants of RCU (CONFIG_PREEMPT_RCU) get the same effect, but require that the woke readers manipulate CPU-local counters.
 These counters allow limited types of blocking within RCU read-side critical sections.
 SRCU also uses CPU-local counters, and permits general blocking within RCU read-side